lewistang-uk/commute-status/README.md

 - TfL's time to station is always positive, but the effects of the API described above make this unreliable for waiting time.
 Instead, implied time to station should be used for a next train indicator, with negative values indicating that the train is already at the platform.

 - The halved headway of trains along the line (135.1 seconds) gave a satisfactory estimate of average wait times at Southfields when compared to the collected data through a Monte Carlo simulation (131.1 seconds, 50k iterations).
+Analysis through probability theory gave a different result for the average wait time at Southfields (101.9 seconds) due to delays.

 - Delays can be detected if the train is held at the platform for longer than scheduled (normally 20-30 seconds), or if the time between trains is longer than expected (327 seconds by Tukey's Outlier Criterion).